 Cathy Harlow: Hiking in East Greenland Tour Highlights

-In summer 2019, Wanderlust award-winning guide Cathy Harlow is travelling again to the wild and remote East Greenland coast to guide our nine-day ‘Hiking in East Greenland’ adventure.
+In summer 2021, Wanderlust award-winning guide Cathy Harlow hopes to be travelling to the wild and remote East Greenland coast once again to guide our nine-day ‘Hiking in East Greenland’ adventure.
 There’s so much about East Greenland that inspires Cathy but there are a few truly special experiences that make this trip stand out, read on to find out more…

 Each year, I’ve been amazed at how people are captivated by Greenland and the effect that it has on them – one participant on the tour a few years back has since returned to Greenland to set up music masterclasses and creative workshops!
 I think that coming from our busy working and home lives, the experience of Greenland’s wild and remote landscapes helps you switch off from stress and plug into a gentle, uplifting life recharge.